tutor | pierre hage boutros

 BODY AND SPACE

-This studio took as object of study the passageway in its manifold manifestations and scales, either as urban alleys, hallways or interior corridors, questioning the nature of those ‘transit lines’ along which other spaces (rooms) are arranged.
+This studio took as object of study the passageway in its manifold manifestations and scales, either as urban alleys, hallways, or interior corridors, questioning the nature of those ‘transit lines’ along which other spaces (rooms) are arranged.

 Body and space: Instruments